 The other night I was at the meeting of a non-profit that works with refugees that have recently come to Chicago.
 The room contained about three people in their 20s, maybe three people in their 30s and three of us who were over 45.
 One of the young women in her 20s was talking about how to format a publication and mentioned that we should keep the font large "so it can be read by people who are..."At this point she stumbled for words.

-The man who looked like he was in his 60s said, "Were you about to say 'older?'
+A Baby Boomer-looking man said, "Were you about to say older?
 Are you saying that older people have trouble reading?"

 The young woman looked uncomfortable, "Well, no. I mean just in general maybe people have trouble -- "